MartinPankraz/az-private-linky-cap/README.md

 WebIDEEnabled | true |
 WebIDEUsage | odata_abap |

-TrustAll needed with https and if no code based approach to override verifier.
+TrustAll needed with https, because CAP does not apply Destination custom trust store yet.
+See [part 7](https://blogs.sap.com/2021/12/01/btp-private-linky-swear-with-azure-how-to-setup-ssl-end-to-end-with-private-link-service/) of the series for details.

 Reach out via the [GitHub Issues page](https://github.com/MartinPankraz/az-private-linky-cap/issues) of this reposto talk about it some more :-)